mariochampion/liquibasehub-setup-mac/README.md

 9. DONE - add rollback script to tool's SQL changelogs so local users can do rollbacks (outside this tool, for now)

-10. check in on all startup params permutations for the correct follow ups when params missing
+10. DONE - check in on all startup params permutations for the correct follow ups when params missing

 11. enable XML changelogs